FHantke/brave-browser-wiki/PageGraph.md

 PageGraph is a under development, research effort to instrument Brave, blink and v8, to allow for complete attribution of document modifications, network requests, script execution, and privacy-relevant Web API accesses.
 It currently lives in the [`page-graph-integration`](https://github.com/brave/brave-core/tree/page-graph-integration/) branch of [`brave/brave-core`](https://github.com/brave/brave-core).
 A test suite is maintained at [brave-experiments/page-graph-tests](https://github.com/brave-experiments/page-graph-tests).

+PageGraph's name comes from the graph-based representation of the document's execution it builds in history.
+Every relevant event in the document (a node being created, a network request being triggered, a script being executed, etc) is recorded in the graph, both noting the relevant event, and the cause of the event.
+The resulting graph allows for the analysis of the proximate and upstream causes of every modification in the document.
+We expect this information will be useful for a variety of filter list generation, privacy-preserving feature restrictions, and web compatibility analysis, among other uses.

 PageGraph Currently Does the Following
 ---
 * Tracking the execution and results of all script execution (inline, remote, attributes, eval, etc.)